Kangpat

-Kangpat is a generic reference to two villages, Kangpat Khullen and Kangpat Khunou located south of Ukhrul in Ukhrul district, Manipur state, India.
-The village falls under Kamjong sub division.
-The two villages are connected by Ukhrul-Kamjong state highway.
+Kangpat is a generic reference to two villages, Kangpat Khullen and Kangpat Khunou, located south of Kamjong district, Manipur state, India.
+The two villages are connected by Ukhrul–Kamjong state highway.
 Kangpat is flanked by Sorbung and Punge in the west, Choro in the south, Skipe in the east and Nambisha in the north.
 Locally, the inhabitants speak Kangpat dialect that belongs to the Tibeto-Burman language family.
 Some researchers are of the view that the dialect spoken by the inhabitants has some affinity to that of the Koireng tribe.

 Total population

 According to 2011 census, Kangpat Khunou has 58 households with the total of 353 people of which 176 are male and 177 are female.
 Of the total population, 50 were in the age group of 0–6 years.
 The average sex ratio of the village is 1006 female to 1000 male which is higher than the state average 985.
 The literacy rate of the village stands at 61.72% which is lower than the state average 76.94%.
 Male literacy rate stands at 63.23% while female literacy rate was 57.24%.

 According to 2011 census, Kangpat Khullen has 78 households with the total of 438 people of which 230 are male and 208 are female.
 Of the total population, 59 were in the age group of 0–6 years.
 The average sex ratio of the village is 904 female to 1000 male which is lower than the state average 985.
 The literacy rate of the village stands at 93.93% which is higher than the state average 76.94%.
 Male literacy rate stands at 95.45% while female literacy rate was 92.27%.